 An affidavit is a written statement prepared by a party or a witness to proceedings.
 It sets out the facts on which that person relies as evidence in the case.
 An affidavit should support the interim or final orders sought in the application or response and provide the facts surrounding the reasons those orders as sought.

-An affidavit must be filed in the prescribed form available on the Family Court of Australia and Federal Circuit Court of Australia websites and should be signed by the person swearing or affirming the affidavit on each page and witnessed by a solicitor or dually qualified person.
+An affidavit must be filed in the prescribed form available on the Federal Circuit and Family Court of Australia (FCFCA) website and should be signed by the person swearing or affirming the affidavit on each page and witnessed by a solicitor or dually qualified person.

 Affidavits in property matters